 WHEREAS, American for the Arts states the role of a Local Arts Agencies is to “promote, support, and develop the arts at the local level ensuring a vital presence for the arts throughout America’s communities.”

-NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF OCALA, FLORIDA, duly assembled in regular session that the City of Ocala shall approve the designation of the Marion Cultural Alliance as a Local Arts Agency and under the conditions specified hereinthat the Marion Cultural Alliance is a designated local arts agency for the City of Ocala.
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF OCALA, FLORIDA, duly assembled in regular session that the City of Ocala shall approve the designation of the Marion Cultural Alliance as a Local Arts Agency and under the conditions specified herein that the Marion Cultural Alliance is a designated local arts agency for the City of Ocala.

 1. Marion Cultural Alliance shall act as the technical support to the local arts organizations, cultural organizations, and artists.